scrabbletank/farhome-rules/rulesdoc.md

 You channel your magic to become a divine avatar.
 Make a spellcasting roll adding 3 terrible dice.
 On success you heal a wound die for each success in your roll.
 Starting on your next turn you become an embodiment of divine wrath, gaining the following effects:

-- You gain a flying speed equal to your move speed.
+- You gain a flying speed equal to your move speeds.
 - You gain Resistance 1 to all damage.
 - You have expertise in everything.
 - You add 2 superior dice to all attribute saves.

+Becoming an avatar is incredibly taxing on your body.
+When the spell ends you gain 1 level of exhaustion and you are unable to cast this spell again until you take a rest.

 Add a hero die to your spellcasting roll and you have _Resistance 2_ when cast at 10th level.